RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

-You’re right to zoom in on this, because “what is a chorus vs verse vs bridge?” is *not* something the Audjust API will hand you for free.
+You're right to zoom in on this, because "what is a chorus vs verse vs bridge?" is *not* something the Audjust API will hand you for free.

 Short version:

 * Audjust gives you **segments + similarity labels**, not semantic names.
-* You can use those labels + some audio heuristics (energy, repetition, position) to infer **“this is probably a chorus / verse / intro / bridge / outro”**.
+* You can use those labels + some audio heuristics (energy, repetition, position) to infer **"this is probably a chorus / verse / intro / bridge / outro"**.
 * And you should have a **graceful fallback** for weird/edge-case song forms.

 Let’s walk through a concrete strategy you can actually implement.